 At Km31, cramps attacked both my quads.
 They hit me like a bolt of lightning.
 I slowed to run-walk pace.
 The cramps would go away when I walked and return in full strength every single time I attempted to run.
 It was maddening, frustrating, and, for the first time in a race, I teared up in anger.

 At Km35, I chanced upon a convenience store and stopped to purchase Mountain Dew.
 In Ironman 70.3 Cebu 2017, when I had cramps, I had devoured salt caps and gels to no avail, but was instantly saved by a few gulps of soda.
 Who would’ve thought sugar could combat cramps, right?
 I hoped that it would work again this time.
 It didn’t.
-I tried eating oranges, bananas, gels, and gummy bears on the course didn’t help at all too.
+Eating oranges, bananas, gels, and gummy bears on the course didn’t help at all too.
 Nothing worked.

-I was in so much pain I couldn’t believe it.
-I repeated this mantra over and over in my head: “I am stronger than I ever was.” which I believed with every ounce of my body and spirit, but it did nothing to alleviate the cramps; it just gave me the will to run a bit even if I wanted to collapse.
+Practically jog-walking to the finish, I repeated my mantra over and over in my head: “I am stronger than I ever was.” which I believed with every ounce of my body and spirit, but it did nothing to alleviate the cramps; it just gave me the will to run a bit even if I wanted to collapse.

 I made it to the finish line at 4:42 and collapsed into the arms of a race marshal.
 I hugged him tight for a few minutes because I couldn’t move.
 Hell, I couldn’t feel my legs.
 While in his arms, he looked down and asked me: “Can I let go now?”
 I whispered back to him: “Five more minutes, please?”
 He then pointed to a woman walking towards us and said: “That’s my wife coming.”
 His wife arrived while I was in a tight hug with her husband and I apologized for the scene.
 I opened my arms out for her and said: “Come join our hug.
 We are family!” and we all burst into laughter.